openenclave/openenclave/docs/DesignDocs/AttestationQPLEnforcementSupport.md

 Intel SGX rolls out PCK certificate and collateral information about every six months.
 There is a scenario where a quote signed by the last version of PCK certificate cannot be verified with the latest version of collateral information.
 This causes unnecessary attestation failures when new versions of PCK certificate and collateral information are rolled out.
-To deal with this issue, the SGX QPL need to return any version of collateral information based on additional query parameters (referred to as "baselines").
+To deal with this issue, the SGX QPL needs to return any version of collateral information based on additional query parameters (referred to as "baselines").
 With that, a new API called `sgx_ql_get_quote_verification_collateral_with_params` was introduced in the SGX QPL.
 Changes are also needed in the OE SDK to call this new API.

 Goals:
- - Verifier can call `oe_verify_evidence` and pass SGX QPL-specific parameters to do more advanced quote verification.
+ - Verifier can call `oe_verify_evidence` and pass SGX QPL-specific parameters to do more advanced verification.

 User Experience
 ----